-Health care workers such as doctors, nurses, or pharmacists convicted of violating NRS 453.381 face not only professional discipline such as a license suspension or revocation.
-They also face penalties for a category C felony, including:
+If you are a health care worker such as a doctor, nurse, or pharmacist convicted of violating NRS 453.381, you face not only professional discipline such as a license suspension or revocation.
+You also face penalties for a category C felony, including:

 - 1 – 5 years in Nevada State Prison, and